 Over the entrance door is a Norman lintel and rounded arch, both carved with traditional Romanesque symbols such as zig-zags and diagonal crosses.
 The simply carved circular font is also 12th century.

 Two memorial slabs in the floor are to members of the Whittington family, whose most notable member, Dick Whittington of cat fame, is thought to have been born nearby.
 There are more Whittington memorials at St Michael's church in Soller's Hope.

-Also in the chancel is a memorial to Thomas Weare, who fought with the Duke of wellington at Waterloo in 1815, and later served as Queen Victoria's personal Aide-de-campe.
+Also in the chancel is a memorial to Thomas Weare, who fought with the Duke of Wellington at Waterloo in 1815, and later served as Queen Victoria's personal Aide-de-camp.